0-1user/MDPRec/README.md

 ###  2. Datasets

 Download datasets (Beauty、 Video、 Electronics) from [Amazon product data](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/links.html) and [LastFM](https://grouplens.org/datasets/hetrec-2011/).
 And put the files in `./dataset/`.
 After that, use the data preprocessing code to preprocess the data.
-We provide the processed Beauty dataset [link](https://drive.google.com/drive/folders/1e0xO6On-Yo2p4dsESG6ZX-u6jxP6cRyi?usp=drive_link) for your reference.
+We provide the processed dataset [link](https://drive.google.com/drive/folders/1e0xO6On-Yo2p4dsESG6ZX-u6jxP6cRyi?usp=drive_link) for your reference.
 After downloading, just unzip the zip file into the folder of `./dataset/`.
 At the same time, you can also download the trained model.

 ###  3. Training MDPRec Model

 #### 3.1  Environment